The Bathroom Diaries

 The Funny Man

-IN PRODUCTION: A villain videotapes his victims, demanding that they say something funny on camera prior to killing them.
+A villain videotapes his victims, demanding that they say something funny on camera prior to killing them.
 Cast includes Leslie Easterbrook, David Fine, Abby Wathen, Ryan Reyes, Jessica Cameron, Nicki Tomlinson, Domiziano Arcangeli, Shaun Gerardo, and Don Danielson.

 The Devil Gets His Due